 Agreements between IDG awardees and non-IDG entities:

 - Agreements between the IDG Consortium as a whole and another entity must be approved by the IDG SC.

-- Agreements between an awardee and a non-IDG entity do not need IDG SC approval as long as the data is from that awardee alone and the data will be deposited publicly according to IDG policy.
+- Agreements between an awardee and a non-IDG entity do not need IDG SC approval as long as the data is from that awardee alone and the data has already been deposited publicly according to IDG policy.